things-nyc/ttn-post-adapter/README.md

 1. Log in as your primary AWS identity (using `aws configure`) Alternatively, you could use any identity with sufficient permission to perform these policy changes.
 (Permissions defined in policies/IAMPolicySetting.json)
-2. Run the script using whatever name you prefer instead of TTNPostUsername
+2. Run the commands below using whatever name you prefer instead of "TTNPostUsername" in the first line.
 ```bash
 IAMUSER=TTNPostUsername
 aws iam create-user --user-name $IAMUSER